wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-a.md

 ### (1) Aliases

+Read the following aloud:

-Each player will play one wallflower.
+> Each player will play one wallflower.
+>
 > Pick an alias for your wallflower named after a flower.
 >
 > Each alias must be a single word flower name and start with a different letter.
+>

-Pick from the list below or create your own:
+> Pick from the list below or create your own:

 ```text
 Azalea